-Tablestore HBase Client supports the API of HBase 1.0.0 and later.
-This topic describes how to make Tablestore HBase Client compatible with the API of HBase versions earlier than 1.0.0.
+Tablestore HBase Client supports the operations of HBase 1.0.0 and later.
+This topic describes how to make Tablestore HBase Client compatible with the operations of HBase versions earlier than 1.0.

 Compared with earlier versions, HBase 1.0.0 has some major changes, which are incompatible with HBase of earlier versions.